sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-application-authentication.md

 ### Automatic Extension of Client Registration Time-to-Live (TTL)

-The Sinch client will automatically request to extend the TTL of its registration by invoking [SinchClientListener.onRegistrationCredentialsRequired()](reference\com\sinch\android\rtc\SinchClientListener.html#onRegistrationCredentialsRequired-com.sinch.android.rtc.SinchClient-com.sinch.android.rtc.ClientRegistration-) (just as it does on the initial start and first registration.)
+The Sinch client will automatically request to extend the TTL of its registration by invoking [SinchClientListener.onRegistrationCredentialsRequired()](reference\com\sinch\android\rtc\SinchClientListener.html)